B.C. MULTI-DAY TOUR (5 days/4 nights)

 Following breakfast, we will take the short drive to Crescent Valley.
 Here we begin our days ride along the Slocan Valley Rail Trail, through Winlaw, Lemon Creek, ending in Slocan.
 This ride has proven to be one of the most popular adventures with past customers.
 The trail and surrounding landscape is a living and breathing post card with incredible scenery around every bend.
 We follow the Kootenay and Slocan River traveling through mixed forests, meadows, wetlands, and vast valleys.
 In Winlaw, we will stop for lunch at a local cafe, aptly named "Sleep is For Sissies" considering the cycling adventure we undertook.

 Later that afternoon we arrive at Nakusp Hot Springs for a soak in their warm restorative waters to soothe our bodies after the weeks' activities.
-That night we’ll stay at Gold Panner Resort cabins and enjoy drinks and melted marshmallows around the campfire.
+That night we’ll stay at Gold Panner Resort cabins and savor the opportunity to recuperate from all the day's activities.
+On a clear night one can star-gaze for what seems like an eternity in the fresh air, miles from any towns or city.

 Day Five – Cherryville to Vancouver (32 km, ↑127m, ↓ 152m )